 Whether directly by the debtor entity or indirectly by another entity to which the debtor's business has been sold, contributed or even leased pending the proceedings or pursuant to the concordato plan.

-By contrast, the Code no longer requires that at least 50% of the debtor's employees will continue to be practical alternative (most often, a bankruptcy liquidation).
+11 By contrast, the Code no longer requires that at least 50% of the debtor's employees will continue to be employed in the business for a certain period after the court ratification of the plan.